marisarpo/horizons-week02/day5/README.md

 1. Once you have tackled the login/register pages, the next step is to retrieve and list posts currently on the database.

   ![posts](./facebook/images/fb_feed.png)

+1. Using `HTML` and `CSS` create what you want your newsfeed posts/comments/likes to look like.
+You should do this before you use `AJAX` requests to populate these elements.

 1. Refer to the **API Reference** to figure out what a `GET /posts` request/response should look like.
 You only need to include your `token` in the request header.